NREL/jade/docs/source/tutorial.rst

     $ jade config hpc -a my-project -p short -t slurm -w "4:00:00" -c hpc.toml Created HPC config file hpc_config.toml

-All parameters have defaults, and so you can edit the file afterwards.
+All parameters have defaults, and so you can run ``jade config hpc`` and then edit the file afterwards.

 Lustre Filesystem
 -----------------